-(6) If any of the oversubscription criteria have too many applicants then the tie- break will be by distance using the method in note 4.
-If the distance is not sufficient to distinguish between two applicants for the last remaining place then a lottery will be drawn by a person independent to the school and not working in the Local Authority of Children's Service's Directorate.
+(6) The oversubscriptions criteria are listed in the order we apply them.
+If any of the oversubscription criteria have too many applicants, then the tie- break will be by distance using the method in note 4.
+If the distance is not sufficient to distinguish between two applicants for the last remaining place, then a lottery will be drawn by a person independent to the school and not working in the Local Authority of Children's Service's Directorate.